felipereed/PlanMyTrip/README.md

 - **Post-MVP**:
 1. Add additional recommendation categories such as bars, parks, and outdoor activities.
 2. Recommendations should be illustrated with images from the Instagram API (hashtags).
-3. let user filter recommendations by price, location, and rating.
+3. Let user filter recommendations by price, location, and rating.

 - **Goals**: